LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     Premise:  '{e['premise']}' - Hypothesis: '{e['hypothesis']}'='"""

-This prompt works as follows: A description in natural language of the task and the categories the model has to label the instances to is given, further some examples (one for each class) is given to show the model how to classify the data and finally the data is provided in the same form as the previous examples.
-Crucially, the label for the unknown label is the next token to be predicted.
-This will increase the probability of predicting :code:`entailment`, :code:`neutral` or :code:`contradiction` as the next token and thus our the labels we are interested in.
+This prompt works as follows: First, a natural language description of the task and the categories the model has to label the instances to is given.
+Then, some examples (one for each class) are provided to show the model how to classify the data (if labeled data is available).
+Finally, the data is provided in the same form as the previous examples.
+Crucially, the label for the class is the next token to be predicted, which will increase the probability of predicting :code:`entailment`, :code:`neutral` or :code:`contradiction`.

 Loading the Model
 -----------------

 After we have defined the prompt, we can load the model.
-In this case, we will use the causal language model :code:`HuggingFaceTB/SmolLM2-1.7B` which is a causal language model that is also fairly small so it can fit on even smaller GPUs.
+In this case, we will use the causal language model :code:`HuggingFaceTB/SmolLM2-1.7B`, which is a causal language model that is also fairly small so that it can fit on even smaller GPUs.
 The model is loaded as follows:

 .. code-block:: python